RosieTrainor/BookShelf/README.md

 **Personalised Reviews:** Log the books you’ve read, write detailed reviews, and rate them.

-**Edit and Manage:** Update or delete your reviews as your thoughts evolve, or on subsequent reads.
+**Edit and Manage:** Update or delete your reviews as your thoughts evolve, or after rereading a book.

-**Discover New Reads:** Browse the homepage to see reviews from other readers to see what they thought of a book, or discover new recommendations.
+**Discover New Reads:** Explore reviews from other readers to gain insights or find new book recommendations.

-**Sort Easily:** Sort reviews by rating, book, or author, to quickly find what you’re looking for.
+**Sort Easily:** Quickly sort reviews by rating, book, or author to find what you’re looking for.

-## Table of Contents

 ## Table of Contents